Shopping Cart

 2020-2022 Poet Laureate of Virginia

-Author of Maps for Migrants and Ghosts and
+Author of Maps for Migrants

 "The Rising Song is more than a book of poems.
 It is a biblical incantation; begging, pleading, supplicating to earth and heaven on behalf of a son in peril of his life.
 Every emotion is here, every psalm-like song is here, every prayer is here, including the Hallel- "I imagine white doves rising high, flapping wings in song..."